eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 changed to Invalid.
 As a result, Relying Parties will no longer trust PIDs or attestations issued by that Provider.
-For non-qualified EAA Providers, the applicable Rulebook (see [Topic 12](./annexes/annex-2/annex-2-high-level-requirements.md#a2312-topic-12---attestation-rulebooks)) may define additional mechanisms ensuring that Relying Parties will no longer trust the trust anchors of EAA Providers of which the registration was suspended or cancelled.
+For non-qualified EAA Providers, the applicable Rulebook (see [Topic 12](./annexes/annex-2/annex-2-high-level-requirements.md#a2312-topic-12---attestation-rulebooks)) may define similar mechanisms ensuring that Relying Parties will no longer trust the trust anchors of EAA Providers of which the registration was suspended or cancelled.